 UNS Energy Corporation is voluntarily providing sustainability performance information for customers, investors and other stakeholders seeking information about our Environmental, Social and Governance (ESG) performance.
 Guided by goals established by our Officer team, the company actively manages our ESG strategy.
-We contribute to Fortis’ commitment as a Task Force for Climate-Related Financial Disclosures supporter.
+As part of a family of utilities owned by Fortis Inc., Canada’s largest investor-owned gas and electric utility holding company, UNS Energy also contributes to Fortis’ commitment as a Task Force for Climate-Related Financial Disclosures supporter.

 Below, you will learn more about how our company’s values are driving our work around environmental, social and governance measures that will drive positive change for generations to come.